Akenland/akenland.github.io/rules.md

 * Destroy items/chests without stealing them
 * Any sort of "destruction for the sake of destruction"

-Please ask an Admin to be sure, or visit your Farthing Spawn.
-This rule is enforced on a case-by-case basis, and decisions will be made at your Farthing Spawn.
+Please ask an Admin to be sure, or visit your Farthing Hub.
+This rule is enforced on a case-by-case basis, and decisions will be made at your Farthing Hub.

 ### Exception: Wars
 Realms in PvP Zones may agree to a War.
-This may be done at a Farthing Spawn, with an Admin present.
+This may be done at a Farthing Hub, with an Admin present.
 A War grants an exception to this rule, allowing the included realms to grief each other without consequences.
 Any realm that is not involved in the War may not be griefed.

-## No pillaring/bridges
+## No pillaring/bridges to gain PvP advantages
 You may not create pillars of blocks (n00b t00bs) to climb over walls and other obstacles.
 You must find another way over walls, dig underneath, or fight through the entrance.
-However, scaffold blocks are allowed.
+Scaffolding can also be used instead.

 You may not create long bridges of blocks to cross large gaps or water.
 You must find another way across.